Wheelwright Announces Dr. Henrietta Lidchi as New Director

 Dear Members and Friends of the Wheelwright,

-As many of you are aware, since the retirement of Jonathan Batkin in April of 2020, Jean Higgins has served brilliantly as Director of the Museum while a formal search for a new director was conducted.
-We are extremely grateful to Jean for her leadership and commitment to the Museum.
-Since her appointment, Jean’s immense knowledge and talents have allowed the Museum to achieve remarkable accomplishments during the pandemic and its constantly changing repercussions.
+Since the retirement of Director Jonathan Batkin in April of 2020, Jean Higgins has served as Director of the Museum while the formal search for a new director has been conducted.
+The Board and staff of the museum are extremely grateful to Jean for her leadership and commitment to the mission, and since her appointment, Jean’s dedication, knowledge, and talents have made possible remarkable accomplishments at the museum during the pandemic with its constantly changing challenges.
+The museum looks forward to Jean’s continuing commitment and service.

 Annual Benefit Event (Click to Learn More)